zhaoyl18/zhaoyl18.github.io/_pages/about.md

   - /about.html
 ---

-I'm Yulai, a Ph.D. student at Princeton.
-And here is my [departmental website](https://ece.princeton.edu/people/yulai-zhao).I'm very fortunate to be co-advised by Professor [S.Y.
+I'm a Ph.D. student at Princeton, here is my [departmental website](https://ece.princeton.edu/people/yulai-zhao).I'm very fortunate to be co-advised by Professor [S.Y.
 Kung](https://ece.princeton.edu/people/sun-yuan-kung) and Professor [Jason D. Lee](https://jasondlee88.github.io/).

 My research interests lie in theories/experiments of modern machine learning.
 I am also eager to investigate the infinite potential of modern data-driven approaches in practice.